xeroc/piston-lib/docs/transactions.rst

 Manual Constructing and Signing of Transactions
 ***********************************************

+.. warning:: This is a low level class.
+Do not use this class unless you
+             know what you are doing!

 .. note:: This class is under development and meant for people that are
           looking into the low level construction and signing of various transactions.